simseve/hfss_live/README.md

 GRANT ALL PRIVILEGES ON TABLE races TO py_ll_user;
 GRANT ALL PRIVILEGES ON TABLE notification_tokens TO py_ll_user;
 GRANT ALL PRIVILEGES ON TABLE scoring_tracks TO py_ll_user;
+GRANT ALL PRIVILEGES ON TABLE flymaster TO py_ll_user;

 -- Common privileges needed for both tables
 GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA public TO py_ll_user;